❋

 -

-Mark Twain was one of the first famous American authors to embrace the typewriter.
 He also lost a fortune betting on the Paige Compositor, an automated typesetting machine that was supposed to revolutionize publishing and never worked.
-Twain, in other words, lived both sides of the disruption-by-machine question.
+Twain, in other words, lived both sides of the disruption-by-machine question, thinking deeply about technology, those who benefit from creating and using it, and those whose lives and livelihoods are disrupted and even destroyed in the process.

 On Saturday, November 7, the museum hosts a day-long hybrid symposium exploring these questions through a series of conversations with authors, scholars, journalists, and educators.
 The day runs from 9:30 AM to 3:30 PM.